sxg133/jquery-context-menu/README.md

 ### Menu Options

-When you intialize the menu, you can pass in the following options.
+When you initialize the menu, you can pass in the following options.

 *	_id_ - Specify the ID attribute for the context menu.

 *	_items_	- An initial list of menu items.
 See the Menu Item Options section for additional details.

+*	_className_ - Add a custom CSS class to the context menu.

 ### Menu Item Options